Guildford to Gomshall walk

 The plinth on Pewley Down commemorates its gift to posterity by the Friary Brewery Company in 1920 in memory of those who died in the First World War, many of whom doubtless dreamed of views such as this during their time in the trenches.

 Shere is often cited as Surrey's prettiest village.
 In 1329 the anchoress Christine Carpenter (halfway between a lay woman and a nun) was enclosed in a cell in the north wall of its church, receiving food through a grating on the outside wall.
 After three years she returned to the world, but then petitioned to be re-enclosed.
 The bishop consented.
 You can still see where her cell was situated to the left of the altar.

 Trains back from Gomshall to Guildford run every two hours (journey time 15 minutes).
 Buy a day return to Gomshall, making sure your ticket is valid for ‘any permitted’ route, as a cheaper ticket is sold for return in the opposite direction from Gomshall, changing at Redhill, which is an alternative way to get back to London.
 If you miss the train, buses go fairly regularly (Mon-Sat only; for information, call 0871 200 2233) to Guildford from outside the Compasses Inn.

-The White Horse pub in Shere (tel 01483 202518), 9.2km (5.7 miles) into the walk is arambling ancient inn has a small but charming garden out the back, and though busy at weekends is well run and efficient at serving meals from a wide menu.
+The White Horse pub in Shere (tel 01483 202518), 9.2km (5.7 miles) into the walk is a rambling ancient inn with a small patio out the back, and though busy at weekends is well-run and efficient.
+It serves food all afternoon daily.

 Forty metres up the road is the William Bray (01483 202044, http://www.thewilliambray.co.uk/), which has a more modern rustic decor.
 It serves food all afternoon daily.